Filters

 The Auto Format filter automatically re-wraps caption event text to conform to maximum line and character constraints.
 It breaks long lines at natural word boundaries and attempts to produce visually balanced subtitle lines.
 This is most useful after translation workflows (where translated text may be significantly longer than the original) or when converting from a format that has no line-length restrictions into one that does.

 Maximum Lines and Maximum Characters define the upper bounds that every caption event must conform to.
-The engine will split events that exceed these limits.
+The engine will split or re-wrap events that exceed these limits.
 Minimum Event Duration sets the shortest allowed event in seconds — events shorter than this after splitting will not be split further.

 Selective Format mode leaves events that are already within the configured limits unchanged, only reformatting those that exceed them.
 This is the recommended setting when you want to preserve existing formatting decisions in a file and only correct violations.